-To Sear ch Click "Co ontrol/F" or n key board Year First Middle Last Organization City State/ Country Notes 1967 Edmund Victor Mezitt Weston Nurseries Hopkinton MA TBD 1968 Roger Gibbs Coggeshall President, Cherry Hill Nurseries West Newbury MA TBD 1969 W. А. Cummings Morden Manitoba Canada TBD 1970 Charles Edward Hess Chair of the Department of Horticulture and Forestry, Rutgers New Brunswick NJ For pioneering the discovery of root-promoting hormones, making the results of plant propagators more rewarding.
-1971 William E. Snyder Professor of Ornamental Horticulture, Rutgers University New Brunswick NJ For his contributions in hybridizing and propagating plants.
-1972 David Goheen Leach President, American Horticultural Society North Madison ОН For his outstanding contributions in hybridization and propagation of rhododendrons.
-1973 LeRoy Judson Steward Ocean Springs MS TBD 1974 Gustav A.L.
+To searc ch click "Con trol/F" on a PC or "Cm d/Space" on a MAC Year First Middle Last Organization City State/ Country Notes 1969 W. А. Cummings Morden Manitoba Canada For outstanding work in the propagation, breeding, and selection of hardy ornamental woody plsntd for the colder parts of America.
+1970 Charles Edward Hess Chair of the Department of Horticulture and Forestry, Rutgers New Brunswick NJ For pioneering the discovery of root-promoting hormones, making the results of plant propagators more rewarding.
+1971 William E. Snyder Professor of Ornamental Horticulture, Rutgers University New Brunswick NJ For his many outstanding contributions in hybridizing and propagating plants.
+1972 David Goheen Leach President, American Horticultural Society North Madison ОН For exceptional skills in hybridization and propagation of rhododendrons.
+1973 LeRoy Judson Steward Ocean Springs MS For his propagation and donation of dogwoods, live oaks, pyracanthra, camellias, yuccas and hollies for the enrichment of numerous garden clubs and civic organizations, in particular the landscaping of LaFont Inn; he has contributed greatly to the preservation f hardy woody plants.
+1974 Gustav A.L.
 Mehlquist Professor of plant breeding and biology, University of Connecticut Storrs СТ TBD 1975 Richard А. Jaynes Connecticut Agricultural Experiment Station New Haven СТ For skill in the science and practice of hybridization and propagation of hardy woody plants, particularly the American Chestnut.
 1976 Donald R. Egolf U.S. National Arboretum Washington DC For his work on viburnums, pyracanthas, crape myrtles, and altheas; his work on the production of new cultivars of lilacs of special temperature tolerance and his success in difficult plants crosses.
-1977 William Flemer, III Princeton Nurseries Princeton NJ TBD 1978 David L. Feathers Lafayette CA For a pioneer program in the development of new magnolias of superior adaptability and hardiness.
+1977 William Flemer, III Princeton Nurseries Princeton NJ TBD 1978 David L. Feathers Lafayette СА For a pioneer program in the development of new magnolias of superior adaptability and hardiness.
 1979 William F. Kosar National Arboretum Washington DC For exceptional work in he hybridization of magnolias and hollies.